grycap/im/README.md

 ```

 Adjust the installation path by setting the IMDAEMON variable at /etc/init.d/im
-to the path where the IM im_service.py is installed (e.g. /usr/local/im/im_service.py).
+to the path where the IM im_service.py file is installed (e.g. /usr/local/im/im_service.py),
+or set the name of the script file (im_service.py) if the file is in the PATH
+(pip puts the im_service.py file in the PATH as default).

-Adjust the parameters in $IM_PATH/etc/im.cfg or /etc/im/im.cfg.
+Check the parameters in $IM_PATH/etc/im.cfg or /etc/im/im.cfg.
 Please pay attention
 to the next configuration variables, as they are the most important

 DATA_FILE - must be set to the full path where the IM data file will be created